 The fee is considered a preferable solution over administrative fees to fund services that require a revenue source not derived from tuition or state legislative funding.

-The fee would also be a cheaper option for students as compared to requiring a permit to park on campus.
+The fee is a cheaper option for students as compared to requiring a permit to park on campus.

-The advisory committee will consist of the ASWSUTC President, two additional student representatives, the Director of Safety, the Campus Facilities Executive, and the Director of Campus Student Life.
+The advisory committee will consist of the ASWSUTC President, two additional student representatives, the Director of Safety, the Campus Facilities Executive, and the Director of Student Engagement and Leadership.